uxcam/cordova-uxcam/README.md

 Version	   | Changes
 -----------|--------
-2.3.6	| Updating Android SDK to latest versions (JAN 2016). setAutomaticScreenNameTagging API typo bug fixed 2.3.4	| Updating Android and iOS SDKs to latest versions (Nov 2016).
+2.3.7	| Updating Android and iOS SDKs to latest versions (MAR 2018) 2.3.6	| Updating Android SDK to latest versions (JAN 2017). setAutomaticScreenNameTagging API typo bug fixed 2.3.4	| Updating Android and iOS SDKs to latest versions (Nov 2016).
 Adds setAutomaticScreenNameTagging(bool enable) for iOS (does nothing on Android so far).
 Default is enabled.
 2.3.3	| Updating Android and iOS SDKs to latest versions (Sep 2016) 2.3.2	| Updating Android and iOS SDKs to latest versions (Jul 2016)